COVID-19 Vaccine Updates

 The safety of our customers and team is our top priority.
 For customers requiring assistance with their visit – visitors are limited to two healthy individuals.
-Children ages 5-17 will need to be accompanied by at least one parent or legal guardian during their vaccination visit.
+Children under 18 will need to be accompanied by at least one parent or legal guardian during their vaccination visit.

 You should not receive a bill for your COVID-19 vaccination.
 The vaccine itself is supplied by the federal government at no charge.
 There is an administering billing code that will be charged to your insurance (including Medicare and Medicaid) but is mandated to be covered at 100% and should not lead to a patient responsibility or cost-sharing.
 If you do not have insurance, the expense for this administering will be covered by the HRSA fund if it is verified you do not have insurance coverage.

 No. As long as you provide your Medicare beneficiary ID when registering, the vaccine will be billed to Medicare and 100% covered.